Operating Model

 - Competition density: Evaluate the number of boutique fitness studios within a 5-mile radius.
 Some competition validates demand, but oversaturation suppresses membership growth.
 See our territory saturation analysis for a step-by-step framework.

 - Lease terms: Target 5-year initial terms with at least one 5-year renewal option.
 Negotiate TI allowances, rent abatement during buildout, and controlled annual escalation (2–3%).
+For the complete real estate playbook, see our site selection and real estate playbook.